 About The Perfect Pantry® (and me)

 Hi!
 My name is Lydia Walshin.
-In 2015 I moved back to Boston's South End, where my husband Ted and I, empty-nesters with two cats, live in a small apartment with a tiny kitchen, and a miniscule (yet very close to perfect) pantry.
+In 2015 I moved back to Boston's South End, where my husband Ted and I, empty-nesters with two cats, lived in a small apartment with a tiny kitchen, and a miniscule (yet very close to perfect) pantry -- until 2018, when we downsized to an even smaller apartment in Boston's Chinatown.

 For the past 25 years I've been a food writer, and I've been a writer, mostly for nonprofit organizations, for my entire career.
 I've been writing The Perfect Pantry since June 2006.
 You can go back to the beginning and read every post, starting here.